Pairing properties of an odd-frequency superfluid Fermi gas: Space-time structure of the odd-frequency pair wavefunction

 Since the even-frequency pair wavefunction in the strong-coupling regime may be viewed as the wavefunction of a two-body bound state, Fig.~\ref{fig8}, as well as Eq.~(\ref{eq.43}), make us expect that, as in the even-frequency case, the superfluid phase transition into the odd-frequency superfluid state may also be described by the BEC of molecular bosons in the strong-coupling regime, unless the absence of the equal-time pairing and the sign change of $\varphi_{\rm odd}({\bm r},t)$ at $t=0$ seriously affect the superfluid instability.
 To confirm this expectation, we show in Figs.~\ref{fig9}(a) and (c) the calculated $T_{\rm c}$ within the framework of the NSR theory explained in Sec.
 II.D.
 We see in these figures that, with increasing the interaction strength, $T_{\rm c}$ always approaches the expected BEC phase transition temperature $T_{\rm BEC}$ of an ideal Bose gas with the molecular number $N_{\rm B}=N/2$ and the molecular mass $M_{\rm B}=2m$:

 where $\zeta(3/2)=2.612$ is the zeta function.
-This clearly indicates that, as in the even-frequency case, odd-frequency Cooper pairs also behave like `bosons' in this regime, in spite of the absence of equal-time Cooper-pairing.
+This clearly indicates that, as in the even-frequency case, odd-frequency Cooper pairs also behave like `bosons' in this regime, in spite of the absence of equal-time Cooper pairing.

 Similarity between the even- and odd-frequency cases can also be seen in Figs.~\ref{fig9}(b) and (d): In the strong-coupling regime, the Fermi chemical potential $\mu$ becomes negative and the magnitude $|\mu|$ approaches half the binding energy $E_{\rm bind}$ of a two-body bound state given in Eq.~(\ref{eq.xx6}).
-Since the Fermi chemical potential physically means the energy to add a particle to the system.
-One finds from this behavior of $\mu$ that, as in the even frequency case, an odd-frequency Cooper pair in the strong-coupling regime also has the binding energy $E_{\rm bind}$ given in Eq.~(\ref{eq.xx6}).
+The Fermi chemical potential physically means the energy to add a particle to the system.
+One finds from this behavior of $\mu$ that, as in the even-frequency case, an odd-frequency Cooper pair in the strong-coupling regime also has the binding energy $E_{\rm bind}$ given in Eq.~(\ref{eq.xx6}).

 We point out that the above-mentioned bosonic character comes from the structure of the NSR number equation~(\ref{eq.34}): Since $|\mu|\gg\Lambda$ in the strong-coupling regime, the basis function in Eq.~(\ref{eq.6}) can be approximated as $\gamma({\bm k},i\omega_n)\simeq {\rm sgn}(\omega_n)$ there.
 Then the pair-correlation function in Eq.~(\ref{eq.32}), as well as the resulting NSR number equation~(\ref{eq.34}), have the same forms as those in the ordinary (even-frequency) $s$-wave superfluid Fermi gas discussed in BCS-BEC physics~\cite{NSR1985,Melo1993,Randeria1995,Ohashi2002,Strinati2002,Chen2005,Giorgini2008,Bloch2008,Ohashi2020}.
 Thus, as is well known in the standard NSR theory~\cite{NSR1985}, the number equation~(\ref{eq.34}) in the strong-coupling regime is reduced to